fqantonio/GoingInductive/README.md

 # TO DO LIST

-- [ ] bLearning: faltamn as referencias
+- [ ] bLearning: missing referencies in the theory anf state of the art
+- [ ] missing examples of cmap tools plan implemetatiom LMS
 - [ ] EDIT EDIT EDIT: final reading: revisit goals , hyphotesis, research questions, discussion and conclusion

 # Going Inductive: what is the impact on students learning?